beefyfinance/beefy-cowllector/README.md

   </a>
 </p>

+# 🐮 About Cowllector

+This is the bot that harvest all strategies from all Beefy's chains, also do another things like:

-The bot to harvest all vaults and notify the BIFI rewards pool.
+- Notify the BIFI rewards pool
+- Harvest the Beefy fee batch from all Beefy´s chains to distribute it.

+**Cowllectors does NOT focus in to be profitable, so don't expect it to win some profit when it harvests.
+Cowllector harvest script was create it to bring resilience and consistency in all active vaults strategies.**

+Cowllectors runs harvest script every hour, but some chains are configurated to harvest only a few times per day.
+After a run of harvests in every chain, you can find the `harvest report` in our discord channel [#Harvester](https://discord.com/channels/755231190134554696/914666606641184768)

-## 🔄 Auto sync
+# 🔄 Auto sync

 if you are a **Beefy Strategist**, you DON'T need anymore push or sync your strat here.

 This repo auto sync every 4 hours thanks to our beauty [Cowbot](https://github.com/beefybot).

-## 📖 Prerequisites
+# 📖 Prerequisites

 In order to run the project we need `node>=16.13`, `yarn>=1.22` installed on our development machines

-## 🖥️ Local development
+# 🖥️ Local development

 To install the application: